We're hiring for 2017!

 - Canadian citizen or permanent resident

-- have no business or employment conflict of interest
+- no business or employment conflict of interest

-- no criminal convictions for which a record suspension has not been granted and no criminal charges pending
+- no criminal convictions, no adult criminal charges pending

 The following are considered assets, but not pre-requisites to applying: